-As a family member or friend confronted with the traumatic brain injury of a loved one you probably have never experienced what you are now going through.
-You may have never heard the term "traumatic brain injury."
-You may feel confused and scared, and not know what to do or what questions to ask.
+As an individual with a brain injury, or a family member or friend of an individual with a brain injury, you probably have never experienced what you are now going through.
+You may feel overwhelmed.
+You may never have heard the terms brain injury or traumatic brain injury.
+You may not know what questions to ask.
+You may be feeling out of control or that your life no longer makes sense.

-Some of the first questions to come to mind may be:
+Some of the first questions that come to mind may be:

 - What is happening?

-- •Is my family member conscious?
+- •Is my family member or friend conscious?

 - •What are his or her chances for survival?

+- •Will I be "normal"?

-- •Will my family member be "normal"?
+- •Will my loved one be "normal"?

+- •When will I be "better"?

-- •When will my family member be "better"?
+- •When will my loved one be "better"?

 - How long will this go on?

 - •What will life be like?

 - •Who can help?

-- •What are our benefits?
+- Will insurance cover everything?

 - •What can I do?

 - •Who can answer my questions?

+- •Help!!!